aikinjess/unit-1-project/readme.md

 ## Future Plans

 * Add onclick sound effects
-* Add if/else startments for quiz results to show if the user passed or failed
+* Add if/else statements for quiz results to show if the user passed or failed

 ## Attribution